The Importance of Branding for Nonprofits, NGOs, and Foundations

 By identifying and focusing on your very specific stakeholders: Get granular about who your target audiences are for your various communications.
 Whether donors, funders, volunteers or other stakeholders, knowing who you want to reach and how helps determine not only the written communications and visual language you need to employ, but the channels you should consider.

 By creating clear and powerful messaging: Be sure your messages are focused and crystal clear.
 Are you funding toward a goal?
 Make sure the goal is well-defined and communicated and that the call to action is emotionally resonant and will grab your stakeholders.
 Establishing brand pillars will enable your entire organization to adhere to your messaging guidelines.

-By designing brand visual standards to align with your goals: From logo through the style of photographs, when establishing your unique visual brand standards, you need to consider the entirety of your vision, the audience and desired messages.
-Each element helps differentiate your brand as they—just as importantly—help create emotional resonance for the audience, and supports the story you’re telling.
+By designing brand visual standards to align with your goals: From your logo through to the style of photographs, when establishing your unique visual brand standards you need to consider the entirety of your vision, the audience and desired messages.
+Each element helps differentiate your brand as they — just as importantly — help create emotional resonance for the audience and supports the story you’re telling.

 What kind of resources do we need for a brand project?